polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 11. On the Delegate offer blade, specify the following settings:

-    -  Name: accept the default name
+    -  Name: accept the default name.

-    -  Pick the delegated provider subscription: **Fabrikam-DP-subscription1**
+    -  Pick the delegated provider subscription: **Fabrikam-DP-subscription1**.

     ![In the Azure Stack admin portal, the Delegate offer for Fabrikam subscriptions blade is displayed.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image20.png "Delegate offer")